kappafon/ai-copilots/content/GitHub Copilot/index.md

   - copilot
   - index
 ---
+# GitHub Copilot

+## What?

+Paid service from GitHub.

-Github copilot is a code assistant that helps us write code faster.
+GitHub copilot is a code assistant that helps us write code faster.
 It's based on GPT model from open AI that powers chat GPT.
 But it's a focused Language Learning Model.
 Trained on a huge amount of public code.
 The more popular the language is, the more useful it will be.

 To use it, you need a subscription.
 Currently, generally available subscriptions are individual and business, with enterprise, which has a waitlist, coming in the future.